nicoprogramming1/rockPaperScissorsTheOdinProject/README.md

 ### Pseudo-code

 - Generate a random number (range 1-3)
-- Computer randomsly "choose" one of the three options
+- Computer randomly "chooses" one of the three options
-- Recover and save his selection
+- Recover and save its selection
-- Ask human to select "rock, paper or scissors" by prompt
+- Ask user to select "rock, paper or scissors" by prompt
+- If the user enters anything other than the specified three options, the system must warn and prompt them to enter a valid option
-- Recover and save his selection
+- Recover and save their selection
 - Initiate a score for each player at 0
-- Increment by 1 the score of the player who wins the actual round
+- Increment the score of the player who wins the current round by 1
-- Initiate a global round-counter in 0
+- Initiate a global round-counter at 0
-- Increment by 1 the round-counter every time a round ends
+- Increment the round counter by 1 each time a round ends
 - Congratulate winner when round-counter is equal to 5 and finish game